mmhaashir/Human-Pose-Estimation/README.md

 # Human-Pose-Estimation

 ## Introduction <a name="intro">
-This Python project focuses on Human Pose Estimation using the SARSA (λ) algorithm.
+This Python project focuses on Human Pose Estimation.
 The goal is to predict and visualize the key points of a person's body, creating a detailed representation of their pose.

 ![dav_image](https://deeplobe.ai/wp-content/uploads/2023/04/Pose-Detection-Athletics-Image.png)